branley1/Multi-label-Classification-with-k-Nearest-Neighbor/README.md

 # Multi-label-Classification-with-k-Nearest-Neighbor
 A modified K-Nearest Neighbor (KNN) approach for multi-label classification, specifically applied to predicting EC-classes of substrate molecules.
-This implementation explores weighted neighbor voting based on predicted Hamming loss.
+Our implementation explores weighted neighbor voting based on predicted Hamming loss.

 ## Overview
 Traditional classification typically assigns a single label to each example.
 However, real-world scenarios often require multiple labels per instance.
-This project implements a modified KNN algorithm that:
+In this project, we implement a modified KNN algorithm that:
 - Predicts multiple EC-classes for substrate molecules
 - Uses neighbor trustworthiness weighting
 - Compares performance against traditional KNN